Why Hypercasual Games Still Rule Today

 Hypercasuals are fun

 Despite being relatively easy to play and only requiring minimal input from players, hypercasual games are entertaining and can definitely eat away at your time.
 The joy of seeing a character manage to dodge an obstacle after you’ve swiped the screen or seeing stacks of blocks reduced to rubble after holding your finger on the screen is rather satisfying.
-Their gameplay is comparable to old, retro games, which could be one of the reasons why they appeal to an older audience, particularly those by Coonster such as Egg Up!
+Their gameplay is comparable to old, retro games, which could be one of the reasons why they appeal to an older audience, particularly those on Coonster such as Ninja Up.

 Finally, hypercasual games still take a large piece of the pie because they’re quite easy to monetize.
 Developers can quickly churn them out and make a decent amount of money even if they make it available for free.
 Meanwhile, they may also include other forms of monetization, like cosmetics, and double and incentivizing the viewing of advertisements.
 Although larger games rake in more profits in the long run, hypercasual games are more suited to support smaller development studios.